 The syllabus of the Diploma course in Marine engineering is designed to cover all the aspects relating to marine engineering.
 The syllabus contains all the Engineering subjects required for an engineer.
-The students are given an opportunity to handle projects by themselves that are related to vessel design, handling, and maintenance of Marine equipment, propulsion systems, and many other topics.
-The program will give you the opportunity to acquire a thorough understanding of ships and their machinery, also help to be familiarized with the operational work carried out in various departments of ships for them to perform their duties effectively.
+The students are allowed to handle projects by themselves that are related to vessel design, handling, and maintenance of Marine equipment, propulsion systems, and many other topics.
+The program will allow you to acquire a thorough understanding of ships and their machinery, and also help to be familiarized with the operational work carried out in various departments of ships for them to perform their duties effectively.

 The eligibility criteria for pursuing an undergraduate course in marine engineering is students have to complete their class 12th in the science stream (physics, mathematics, and chemistry as main subjects) from a recognized education board.
 Students also have to score a minimum aggregate of 60% marks to get admission to the college.

 Students get admission to the college based on the marks scored by them in the entrance examination held by the college.
 The two main entrance exams into engineering schools in the country are JEE Mains and JEE Advanced, which are mandatory for admission into primarily public universities.